DanielGiedraitis/PersonalWebsite/README.md

-# Personal Portfolio Website 🌐
+# Personal Website 🌐

-🚀 Welcome to my personal portfolio website!
+🚀 Welcome to my personal website!
 This website showcases my skills, experience, and projects in a clean and professional layout.

 ## 🔹 Features
 - ✅ **Responsive Design** – Works smoothly on desktop & mobile devices.